 God is faithful!
 He did a healing miracle and fulfilled His promise — “He gives children to the childless wife, so that she becomes a happy mother.
 Hallelujah!
 Praise the Lord” (Psalm 113:9, The Living Bible).
 God faithfully fulfills what He promises, in this case His promise of divine healing — “Praise the Lord, O my soul, and forget not all his benefits — who forgives all your sins and heals all your diseases” (Psalm 103:2-3).

 I have shared four life-changing events that I have experienced from the Lord —

 [Postscript: I would be remiss if I left out God’s latest life-changing blessing to me.
-In my widowhood God brought another wonderful lady into my life, a godly widow whom I had met some 40 years ago.
+In my widowhood God brought another woman of virtue into my life, a godly widow whom I had met some 40 years ago.
 We got married and have enjoyed 4-1/2 wonderful years together to the present.
 We are greatly enjoying serving the Lord together in these, our senior years.
 God has been so good to me from my earliest years to the present!
 I can’t thank Him enough.]

 Thank you for taking the time to read these special events taken from my life’s testimony.
 I hope some of it has been encouraging, even inspiring, to you.
 If you would like to read some more of my spiritual journey, you are welcome to click here.
 If you haven’t yet accepted Jesus into your life as your Savior, please allow me to recommend a short message from evangelist Billy Graham.